alexbt/openshift-nexus-latest/README.md

     rhc app-create nexus diy-0.1 --from-code https://github.com/alexbt/openshift-nexus-latest.git

-The process will take some time (the deployment takes somewhere between 15 and 30 minutes!).
+The process will take some time (the deployment takes somewhere around 5-10 minutes!).
 If you try accessing the application too quickly, it may display the following message:

 > Service Temporarily Unavailable
 >